 Boundaries of the shared revenue area must be specified in the agreement and the term of the agreement must be for at least ten years.
 The agreement must specify the formula or other means for sharing revenue, the date of payment of revenues, and the means by which the agreement may be invalidated after the minimum 10-year period.

 Goals, Objectives, and Policies

-Goal 1: Maintain and enhance intergovernmental relationships.
+Goal 1: Maintain good working relationships with surrounding communities.